Partly Linear Instrumental Variables Regressions without Smoothing on the Instruments: The Framework, the Proposed Approach, and Identification

-To express the identification conditions in terms of conditions on the components of Equation (\ref{eq: Bierens equation}), we assume that $Y$ and $X$ are square integrable, $\sup_{t\in\mathcal{T}}|\omega(W^T t)|$ is bounded, and we let $\mu$ be a positive finite measure supported on $\mathcal{T}$.
+We will express the identification conditions in terms of conditions on the components of Equation (\ref{eq: Bierens equation}).
+To this end, let us introduce some notation.
+We assume that $Y$ and $X$ are square integrable, $\sup_{t\in\mathcal{T}}|\omega(W^T t)|$ is bounded, and we let $\mu$ be a positive finite measure supported on $\mathcal{T}$.
 For example, $\mu$ could be set to the (truncated) normal distribution supported on $\mathcal{T}$.
-Also, let $L^2_{\mu}(\mathcal{T})$ be the space of square integrable functions defined on $\mathcal{T}$.
+Also, let $L^2_{\mu}(\mathcal{T})$ be the space of function defined on $\mathcal{T}$ that are square integrable with respect to $\mu$.
 We define